 Performance evaluation for employees that work from home can be improved by considering the insights of those that work closely with them.
 Ideally, teams with more than one remote employee have shared projects that the remote employees can collaborate on so you can take advantage of their first-hand insights into their colleague’s effectiveness.

 When the time comes for a formal evaluation, a periodical 360-degree review of individual employees that includes feedback from their colleagues, managers, and other relevant parties will help provide greater context for how effectively the employee is working within the organization.

 In terms of keeping an eye on daily or weekly progress, consider implementing tools that can clearly communicate the current status on projects.
 Project management tools that are publicly available to the team aid accountability by providing everyone with clear indicators of how well each member of the team is advancing on their projects.

 These tools are also incredibly valuable for addressing the communication gap that can emerge in a remote workforce as project status can be clearly seen without the need for a direct check-in each time.

 Managing the productivity of employees who work from home is a unique challenge.
 In this video CurrentWare’s managing director Neel Lukka shares his top productivity management tips that you can use to keep your employees productive while they work from home.

 Assessing the productivity and performance of employees that work from home is not all that much different than how you would evaluate your in-house staff.
 The important thing is to carefully plan your performance evaluations with respect to the communication and transparency challenges that are common in distributed teams.

 With clear metrics and goals in place, your remote workers and leadership will have a clear indicator of employees that are performing well, no matter where they are working from.

-A version of this article was written by me and first published by TrainingMag.com.
+A version of this article was written and published on TrainingMag.com.